 The following policies govern privileged (root, superuser or administrator) access to Computer Systems Lab computers.
-They are designed to protect the integrity of CSL computers, while allowing appropriate access for research purposes.
+They are designed to protect the integrity of CSL computers and comply with UW-Madison and UW System policies, while allowing appropriate access for research purposes.

 Desktop Workstations and General Purpose Research Servers

 In certain circumstances, privileged access to a general purpose research workstation or server will be granted to specific users of that computer.

 - Requests for privileged access will be considered by the Director of the Computer Systems Lab.
 Requests that are turned down may be appealed to the Computing Facilities Committee.

 - Requests must be submitted by the sponsor (faculty or authorized staff) supervising the research

 - Students requesting privileged access for course work need the approval of the instructor in addition to the approval of the Systems Lab Director.

 - Privileged access will be for a specific research purpose and must be revoked when no longer needed for that purpose.